Things To Do

 Hike to the top of Spirit Mound

-One of only a few places left in the nation where you can stand in the exact same place as the Lewis and Clark expedition on August 25, 1804 with a historic hike.
+One of only a few places left in the nation where you can stand in the exact same place as the Lewis and Clark expedition on August 25, 1804.

 Half Day VisitExplore Bow Creek Recreation Area

 This is the largest property under the administration of the Missouri National Recreational River.
 Hike the trails through mixed grass prairie and cottonwood forests.